jmaassen/EYRg-wiki/README.md

 The coupling frequency is the number of times data is exchanged between models per simulated day.
 For typical configurations, data is exchanged between land, ice and atmosphere models every 30 simulated minutes, resulting in 48 couplings per simulated day.
-The ocean model only needs to exchange data with the other models one to four times every simulated day.
+The ocean model only needs to exchange data with the other models a few time times every simulated day (typically one to four times).

 Due to data dependencies between the atmosphere model and the land and ice models, these models cannot be run concurrently.
 The resulting workflow for CESM is shown below.
 This workflow illustrates a single simulated